curl/everything-curl/http-post.md

 ### Expect 100-continue

-HTTP has no proper way to stop on ongoing transfer (in any direction) and stil maintain the connection.
+HTTP has no proper way to stop on ongoing transfer (in any direction) and still maintain the connection.
 So if we figure out that the transfer better top once the transfer has started, there are only two ways to proceed: cut the connection pay the price of reestablishing the connection again for next request, or keep the transfer going and waste bandwidth but be able to reuse the connection.